antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-07-expat-london-amsterdam-barcelona.md

 </p>

 <p style="text-align: left;">
   I updated my CV in English and started to apply for jobs by using <a href="https://www.gumtree.com">Gumtree</a> &#8211; a very well known website in UK, where you can look for apartments, jobs, machines etc. Obviously the motivation was down because I was sure that with my level of English I was not going anywhere.<br /> Eager to succeed, I continued for days with the job hunting until the moment I received a call from the <em>Buddha bar</em> &#8211; a very famous and luxurious place in London.
 When I walked in for my interview, I had the WOW effect, there was a statue of Buddha almost 5 meters high and the whole place was amazing&#8230;.
-I kept on thinking &#8220;I won&#8217;t never get this job&#8221;.
+I kept on thinking &#8220;I won't never get this job&#8221;.
 But guess what?
 After 40 minutes of a mixed English and Italian interview I was offered the job.
 </p>

 <p style="text-align: left;">